Fiona Brown (footballer)

-Fiona Alison Brown (born 31 March 1995) is a Scottish footballer who plays as a forward for Damallsvenskan club FC Rosengård and the Scotland national team.
+Fiona Alison Brown (born 31 March 1995) is a Scottish former footballer who played as a forward.

 Club career

 Brown played four years at Celtic before she joined Glasgow City in December 2013.
 She scored the 1–1 in the away match against FC Zürich in the 8th Finals of the UEFA Women's Champions League that Glasgow City in the end won on aggregate.

 Eskilstuna United DFF (2017)

 On 19 December 2016, Brown left Scotland and signed with Damallsvenskan club Eskilstuna United DFF.
 On 19 February 2017, she made her first appearance for the club against Piteå IF in the Svenska Cupen.
 On 17 April, she made her league debut and scored the winning goal in a 1–0 victory against Hammarby, and was consequently named player of the match.
 She finished the season with 3 goals in 22 appearances.

-FC Rosengård (2017–present)
+FC Rosengård (2017–2023)

 On 21 November 2017, Brown joined FC Rosengård.
 On 10 February 2018, she made her debut in a 3–0 win over Vittsjö GIK in the Svenska Cupen.
 On 18 February, she scored a hat-trick in a 16–0 victory against Qviding FIF.